 I’d just agreed to come along on a road trip with a friend, Mark, and someone I’d never met before in my life.
 Not just a California road trip, but a huge six state trip.
 Mark had decided I needed to get away and had kindly offered a place on his Wild West adventure.
 I could hardly say no.

 It was 2008, and we were working in Nottingham, England.
 Mark called his friend and we met up the following evening.
 I walked into a pub to find Aidan sat, perfectly content eating pea soup.

 My concerns were eradicated and my questions satisfied.

 Our itinerary on this particular trip would take us all over the West side of the states, but California was the state I had my eye on.
 I enjoyed the next few weeks so much that it became a constant fixture in my yearly travels from that point on.
 I’ve revisited and extensively driven California both solo and with Steph.
-There’s almost endless itinerary possibilities for a good California road trip, but here’s a few of the state’s key highlights.
+There are almost endless itinerary possibilities for a good California road trip, but here are a few of the state’s key highlights.

 If you begin at the Northern end you will find yourself in the Redwood National and State Parks.
 One of a few Redwood areas on the road.
 After cruising along beautiful shorelines, you’ll eventually hit San Francisco.
 The enchanting town of Carmel is a highlight (avoid Monterey, unless hoards of tourists and endless tacky gift stores are your thing).

 Big Sur, commonly described as the most amazing stretch of rugged, undeveloped coastline in the world, takes you South of Carmel.
 It’s a camping and adventure haven well worth driving and exploring as slowly as you can.

 The beautiful road continues to seduce you with its epic vistas all the way to Morro Bay, a lovely town with beach campgrounds.
 From here, it’s a couple of hours to Santa Barbara, LA and finally San Diego.
 What a drive!